Staubgeborener/Klipper-Backup/docs/alternative-methods.md

 [Install]
 WantedBy=default.target
 ```
-3. Run `systemctl daemon-reload` once both files have been created.
+3. Run `sudo systemctl daemon-reload` once both files have been created.
-4. Enable the systemd timer `systemctl enable --now klipper-backup.timer`.
+4. Enable the systemd timer `sudo systemctl enable --now klipper-backup.timer`.
 The timer will run the service file every 4 hours.
 !!! note
     if you would like to edit the time between backups you can edit line 5 `OnUnitActiveSec=` to your specified time.